What is Brand Advocacy? How do You Build and Drive it?

 For example, you might create a service that sends a free newsletter to your existing customers and new prospects, reminding them about your product.
 This would help you drive brand advocacy because you deliver value to your customers.

-2 – Offer great customer service
+2 – Offer excellent customer service

 Another way to drive brand advocacy is to provide customers with an excellent customer service experience.
 It's also one of the best ways to convert potential customers into buyers.

-If you’re having trouble with a customer service issue, you can do a lot to improve your relationship.
+If you're having trouble with a customer service issue, you can do a lot to improve your relationship.
 For instance, you can use a CRM tool to follow up with the customer and ensure he has resolved the issue.
+Popular CRM tools like Agile CRM can do this job for you.
+However, other sophisticated Agile CRM alternatives can help you to keep track of your customer issues and resolve them.

 Or, you can go the extra mile and show you care by sending a gift to the customer.
 This gesture shows your customer that you genuinely want to work together and may encourage them to stay with you.